Tutipati-Anand-Kumar/Tripzo-Fullstack-Project/README.md

 Bash

 # 3. Navigate into the backend directory
-cd BackendTripzo
+cd backend_tripzo

 # 4. Install all backend dependencies (Node.js packages like express, mongoose, bcryptjs, etc.)
 npm install
 2.2 Set Up Environment Variables
 Create a configuration file to store your sensitive keys and credentials.

-Create .env file: In the root of the BackendTripzo/ directory, create a new file named .env.
+Create .env file: In the root of the backend_tripzo/ directory, create a new file named .env.

 Add Configuration: Paste the following structure into the .env file and replace the placeholder values with your actual credentials.